Nhlanhlajunior100/Forbes-Billionaires/README.md

 # Forbes-Billionaires
 Investigates the 2022 Forbes Billionaire list and their companies.
+This dataset was published on kaggle by gsusAguirreArz.

 The ForbesBillionaires.sqbpro contains the queries performed on the forbes_billionaires_2022.csv and forbes_companies_2022.csv datasets.